Armenians in the Ottoman Empire: Assassination attempt on Sultan Abdul Hamid II: 1905

-Dissolution, 1908–18
+Dissolution: 1908–18

-The Second Constitutional Era of the Empire began shortly after Sultan Abdülhamid II restored the constitutional monarchy after the 1908 Young Turk Revolution.
+The Second Constitutional Era of the Empire began shortly after Sultan Abdul Hamid II restored the constitutional monarchy after the 1908 Young Turk Revolution.
 The period established many political groups.
-A series of elections during this period resulted in the gradual ascendance of the Committee of Union and Progress's ("CUP") domination in politics.
+A series of elections during this period resulted in the gradual ascendance of the Committee of Union and Progress's (CUP) domination in politics.
 This period also marked the dissolution of the Ottoman Empire.

-Young Turk Revolution, 1908
+Young Turk Revolution: 1908

-On 24 July 1908, Armenians' hopes for equality in the empire brightened with the removal of Hamid II from power and restored the country back to a constitutional monarchy.
-Two of the largest revolutionary groups trying to overthrow Sultan Abdul Hamid II had been the Armenian Revolutionary Federation and the Committee of Union and Progress, a group of mostly European-educated Turks.
+On 24 July 1908, Armenians' hopes for equality in the empire brightened when the country returned to constitutional monarchy.
+Two of the largest revolutionary groups trying to overthrow Sultan Abdul Hamid II had been the Dashnak and the Committee of Union and Progress (CUP) a group part of the Young Turks movement.
 In a general assembly meeting in 1907, the ARF acknowledged that the Armenian and Turkish revolutionaries had the same goals.
-Although the Tanzimat reforms had given Armenians more rights and seats in the parliament, the ARF hoped to gain autonomy to govern Armenian populated areas of the Ottoman Empire as a "state within a state".
-The "Second congress of the Ottoman opposition" took place in Paris, France, in 1907.
-Opposition leaders including Ahmed Riza (liberal), Sabahheddin Bey, and ARF member Khachatur Maloumian attended.
-During the meeting, an alliance between the two parties was officially declared.
-The ARF decided to cooperate with the Committee of Union and Progress, hoping that if the Young Turks came to power, autonomy would be granted to the Armenians.
+Although the Tanzimat reforms had given Armenians more rights, the ARF hoped to gain autonomy to govern Armenian populated areas of the Ottoman Empire as a "state within a state".
+The "Second Congress of the Ottoman opposition" took place in Paris, France, in 1907.
+Opposition leaders including Ahmed Riza (CUP), Sabahheddin Bey (Liberal), and Khachatur Maloumian (Dashnak) attended.
+During the meeting, an alliance between the three parties was officially declared.
+The Dashnaks decided to cooperate with the CUP, hoping that if the Young Turks came to power, autonomy would be granted to the Armenians.

 Balkan Wars

 Andranik Ozanian participated in the Balkan Wars of 1912–1913 alongside general Garegin Nzhdeh as a commander of Armenian auxiliary troops.
 Andranik met revolutionist Boris Sarafov and the two pledged to work jointly for the oppressed peoples of Armenia and Macedonia.
 Andranik participated in the First Balkan War alongside Nzhdeh as a Chief Commander of 12th Battalion of Lozengrad Third Brigade of the Macedonian-Adrianopolitan militia under the command of Colonel Aleksandar Protogerov.
 His detachment consisted of 273 Armenian volunteers.
-On 5 May 1912, the Armenian Revolutionary Federation officially severed the relations with the Ottoman government; a public declaration of the Western Bureau printed in the official announcement was directed to "Ottoman Citizens".
+On 5 May 1912, the Dashnak Party officially severed the relations with the Ottoman government; a public declaration of the Western Bureau printed in the official announcement was directed to "Ottoman Citizens".
 The June issue of Droshak ran an editorial about it.
 There were overwhelming numbers of Armenians who served the Empire units with distinction during Balkan wars.

-Armenian reform package, 1914
+Armenian reform package: 1914

 The Armenian reform package was an arrangement negotiated with Russia, acting on behalf of the Great Powers, and the Ottoman Empire.
 It aimed to introduce reforms to the Armenian citizens of the empire.
 This agreement, which was solidified in February 1914 was based on the arrangements nominally made in 1878.
 According to this arrangement the inspectors general, whose powers and duties constituted the key to the question, were to be named for a period of ten years, and their engagement was not to be revocable during that period.